Mets Spring Training

 The bullpens are in foul territory alongside the Field Level Terrace sections, with the Mets' bullpen found down the left field line and the visitors' located down the right field line.

 The stadium has one scoreboard.
-It's a big one in left-center field that includes a big video screen.
+It's a big one in left-center field that includes a video screen.

 The main Mets team shop, called Fan Gear, can only be entered from outside of the stadium at street level through double doors next to the ticket office.
 In 2013, another walk-in Mets Fan Gear shop opened, this time within the stadium on the concourse behind home plate.
 The store entered from outside the stadium is bigger and better, but each have a great selection of souvenirs and gifts to choose from based on their size.
-Additionally, there's a small game used memorabilia stand near the in-stadium store; it shares space with the stadium's information booth.

 Practice Fields